Surya Namaskar Benefits Steps Poses Yoga Practice

 12. Tadasana (Mountain Pose)

-How to Perform Surya Namaskar: Step-by-Step
+How to Do Surya Namaskar: Correct Technique and Form

 Surya Namaskar is a dynamic yoga sequence that combines 12 poses, synchronised with the breath, to create a flowing practice that energises and rejuvenates the body and mind.
 Here is a detailed, step-by-step guide on how to perform Surya Namaskar: